Rholais/ingress-medal-arts/xingqing-campus-of-xjtu-cruise.md

 	3. The San Bartolo murals of the Maya civilization in Guatemala, are the oldest example of this art in Mesoamerica and are dated at 300 BC.

 40. 能量柱3
-	1. How many "能量柱"s are here on the platform?
+	1. What are piezoelectric resonators commonly made from?
-	2. 12
+	2. Quartz
+	3. For example, piezoelectric resonators, commonly made from quartz, are used as frequency references.

 41. 西安交通大学主楼
 	1. Which year was the first Experimental Class for Talents of Basic Subject started?